Greg Hire

 Greg Hire (born 19 September 1987) is an Australian former professional basketball player.
 He played four years of college basketball in the United States before joining the Perth Wildcats of the National Basketball League (NBL) in 2010 as a development player.
 In 2011, he was elevated to the full-time roster and in 2014 he won his first NBL championship.
 He went on to win three more championships in 2016, 2017 and 2019.
 In the NBL1 West, he won a championship with the Wanneroo Wolves in 2011 and again with the Rockingham Flames in 2022.

 Early life and career

-Hire was born in Perth, Western Australia.
+Hire was born in Perth, Western Australia, in the suburb of Subiaco.
 His mother, a Hungarian immigrant, moved to Australia as a refugee and settled in Perth.
 Hire's parents did not have a healthy relationship and split when he was around 10 years old.
 He grew up around domestic violence, drugs, alcohol, depression and a lack of positive role models.
 He eventually turned to basketball.
 He attended Woodvale Senior High School, where he played basketball and football.
 He represented Western Australia at both the under-18 and under-20 national championships.

 Hire debuted for the Wanneroo Wolves in the State Basketball League (SBL) in 2005.
 With the Wolves in 2006, he won the SBL Most Improved Player.
 While in college, he continued to play for the Wolves in the off-seasons in 2007, 2008, 2009 and 2010.